MadLittleMods/Radius/README.md

 A Complete Unity Reference Project

-This project is meant to be functionally impressive example a complete game.
+This project is meant to be functionally impressive example of a complete game.
 It is not made to be fun or interesting for a non-developer.

 # Features
  - Full complete game